-Level 1 – leads
+Level 1 – Leads

 At this level, a business is just seeking awareness.
 They’re targeting people in their Serviceable Available Market (SAM).
 These are the people (or businesses) that fit the demographic profile of potential customers.
 The goal is to make those in the SAM aware that the company exists.

-Level 2 – prospects
+Level 2 – Prospects

 Here, a business is looking for customers that are not only aware but actually interested in what they have to offer.
 The business is trying to sort out which people in the SAM are actually interested in buying their product/service.
-One way they might do this is by focusing their Unique Selling Proposition (USP).
+One way they might do this is by focusing on their Unique Selling Proposition (USP).

 The depth of the marketing message becomes more important than the breadth.
 A company that is authentic in its marketing message will sort those who are serious about buying from those who are not.
 This is why a USP is helpful in distinguishing one business from another.

-Level 3 – customers
+Level 3 – Customers

 The funnel has narrowed to those who are willing to take the leap.
 Those who feel that all their want and need “boxes” have been checked.
 Those who are prepared to spend money.